Oude Kerk in Amsterdam

 A big and monumental church De Oude Kerk (The Old Church) dominates over the Red Light District.

-Standing in the church's main entry, you will be amazed to see the coffee shop just left to it, windows with sex workers in front and the Princess Juliana Nursery School left right the church (at no.8 on the Oudekerksplein).
-Contrast could not be bigger and the Oude Kerk, the oldest and for centuries the most important church in Amsterdam, although now having lost this name to the Nieuwe Kerk, remains one of unique sights to visit.
+Standing in the church's main entry, you will be amazed to see a coffee shop just left to it, windows with sex workers in front of it and the Princess Juliana Nursery School right of it.
+Contrast could not be bigger and there.
+The Oude Kerk is the oldest and for centuries was the most important church in Amsterdam.
+Although it lost this title to the Nieuwe Kerk (New Curch), it still remains one of the grand sights to visit.

 The Oude Kerk has also a famous historical 17th century grand organ, as well as a smaller transept organ and one more, modern cabinet organ.
 The church is all year long the venue for an important series of concerts of organ music and a home for The International Organ Festival, held in summer each year, July through September.